fitchtech/azure-devops/README.md

 ### Deploy Stage

-Steps templates to insert into jobs of the deploy stage in [stages](./docs/stages.md)
+Steps templates to use within jobs in the deploy stage of the [stages](./docs/stages.md)

 - [Deploy ARM Templates](./docs/steps/deploy/armTemplate.md): Deploy an ARM template(s)
 - [Deploy Helm Charts](./docs/steps/deploy/helmChart.md): Use Helm charts to deploy components to Kubernetes